South Carolina police shooting reflects racist pattern, residents say

 After a steady rise in homicides, North Charleston was ranked by one report in 2007 as one of the country’s most dangerous cities, according to the Post and Courier newspaper.

-In response, local officials expanded community policing, embedded officers in troubled neighbourhoods and worked to build relationships with the residents on their beats, the paper reported.
+In response, local officials expanded community policing, embedded officers in troubled neighborhoods and worked to build relationships with the residents on their beats, the paper reported.

 Even though the city's crime rate has now ebbed, "you don't change cultures overnight," said Charleston County Sheriff Al Cannon.